nzfeng/crossword-dataset/README.md

 * I don't include words that have negative prefixes like "un-", "dis-", etc. unless they are just as commonly used as their positive counterpart (if not more common), and come with their own connotations and usage patterns.
 I.e., if you look the word up in the dictionary and it's simply defined as the negation of something, I don't include it.
 <!--* Similarly, try not to include words whose meanings are too evident from their components, such as "southbound."
 It would be hard to come up with clues. -->
 * No British-English spellings, or non-English entries except for those that are commonly used in American English ("vice versa", "pad thai", etc.) When American English puzzles rely on very particular words from other languages, dialects, or variant spellings, it feels cheap.
 * No offensive, insensitive, or particularly unpleasant entries.
-Try not to have entries relating to warfare, violence, weapons, chemical agents that have been been used in war, etc. I avoid "gross" entries pertaining to bodily fluids, bodily functions, crimes, abuse, etc. I try to avoid entries with negative connotations (i.e. RACISM, MANIFEST_DESTINY, SUICIDE, etc.) Even if their clues are benign, or they have benign alternate definitions (like SUICIDE), I think certain connotations are too negative to have visibility in crossword puzzles.
+I try not to have entries relating to warfare, violence, weapons, chemical agents that have been been used in war, etc. I avoid "gross" entries pertaining to bodily fluids, bodily functions, crimes, abuse, etc. I try to avoid entries with negative connotations (i.e. RACISM, MANIFEST_DESTINY, SUICIDE, etc.) Even if their clues are benign, or if they have benign alternate definitions (like SUICIDE), I think certain connotations are too negative to have visibility in crossword puzzles.
 * I avoid places, except for maybe iconic American places.
 Good rule of thumb is whether this location would be known to a non-American.
 * Most of these rules basically just boil down to "Only include commonly-used words."
 Try to only include entries that are commonly used, roll off the tongue, can be standalone entries, encourage lively clues, and so on.
+(Of course this is subjective.)

 There might be entries that I've accidentally included that don't adhere to my own rules.
 Conversely, I've almost certainly missed some good entries.

 ## Curation process
 * I started by manually filtering all \~147k lemmas in [WordNet](https://wordnet.princeton.edu/), which took me about a month.
 In the end, about 21% I deemed good enough to include in this dataset.
-* I began filtering words from the [Broda wordlist](https://peterbroda.me/crosswords/wordlist/), which presents another \~320k unique entries after removing any words I've already looked at, and words with scores less than 50 (i.e. keeping only words that have been deemed above a certain level of quality, or are unscored.)
+* I began filtering words from the [Broda wordlist](https://peterbroda.me/crosswords/wordlist/), which presented another \~320k unique entries after removing any words I've already looked at, and words with scores less than 50 (i.e. keeping only words that have been deemed above a certain level of quality, or are unscored.)
 I'm finding that the dataset is mostly not what I'm looking for, so I probably won't finish sifting through the Broda wordlist anytime soon.
 * I've also manually scraped relevant words & phrases from "[Updates to the OED](https://public.oed.com/updates/)" pages to obtain "fresh" entries.
 * I've copied a few vocab lists from ESL sites.
 * [Desi Quintas](http://www.desiquintans.com/nounlist) has a hand-curated plain.txt list of 6801 common nouns in English; his curation criteria aligns really well with what makes a good crossword entry.
 I've gone through and removed British-English and words I don't like, resulting in \~6250 words.
 This added maybe another \~1000 entries unique from WordNet and some other filtered words I had at the time.